-The collection of traffic counts is an ongoing process; traffic count databases are reflective of 2000 thru 2019 data.
-The MPO has worked to develop a localized crash database since 1987.
+The collection of traffic data is an ongoing process The MPO has worked to develop a localized crash database since 1987.
 Crash Summary Reports have been produced on an annual basis since 1992.
-Crash analyses, traffic counts, and traffic flow maps, have been a staple of the MPO since
+Crash analyses, traffic counts, and traffic flow maps, have been an annual staple of the MPO since

-CONTINUING PLANNING - SURVEILLANCE
+CONTINUED PLANNING SURVEILLANCE

-1996.
+1990.
 In FY 2010, the MPO worked with local governments to identify and ameliorate high water hazardous conditions on area roadways.
 In 2012 and 2013, the MPO worked with local law enforcement and the Transit Authority to develop on-site surveillance cameras.
 In 2013, the MPO coordinated the first bike/pedestrian counts which have been ongoing since.
 In 2015, the MPO worked to identify the extent and severity of injury crashes across local political subdivisions.
 In 2016, staff documented traffic flow characteristics and levels of service during AM, Noon, and PM peak hours over higher-order roadways on the functional classification system.
 In 2016, the MPO worked to intensify efforts aimed at identifying and mitigating serious injury crashes/locations.
-In 2017 and 2018, staff continued the process of preparing fatal crash reports, crash summary reports, and intersection improvement studies. created traffic count and traffic flow maps.
-In 2019 and 2020 staff worked to document pavement condition ratings upon the higher-order roadways of the functional classification system as well as all county and township roads.
+Staff also created traffic count and traffic flow maps.
+Since 2016 staff has worked with ODOT, County Engineer and local governments to document pavement condition ratings.
+Since 2017 staff has continued the process of preparing fatal crash reports, crash summary reports, and intersection improvement studies.